fabian4819/Kedaireka-Backend/SETUP_VERCEL_ENV.md

 1. **Go to your Vercel project**
    - Visit https://vercel.com/dashboard
-   - Click on your project: `kedaireka-backend`
+   - Click on your project: `pix2land-backend`

 2. **Navigate to Settings**
    - Click on the "Settings" tab at the top